kolergy/agent_bean/README.md

 ## Current limitations:
 - It is not yet able to interact with files
-- Load on 4 or 8 bit loading works for some models (and not fot others I do not yet understand why)
+- Load on 4 or 8 bit loading works except for GPTQ or GGML quantized models!? (they use a different proces for loading that needs to be implemented)
 - Imprecise memory estimation for models
 - display of system status ram / vram not working